Neolithic Round Barrow

 Duggleby Howe barrow looking northwest on a snowy February 29th 2004

-The burials were then covered in a low mound of earth in which Mortimer discovered the bodies of a further adult, an adolescent and three children as well as several sets of cremation remains.
-The mound was then extended by covering it with layer of chalk rubble into which more cremated bone was placed, in total 53 cremation deposits were found although as the entire site was not excavated Mortimer estimated the total number may have been double this.
-This mound was then capped with a layer of clay effectively sealing the burials and cremations and a further thick layer of chalk rubble piled over it to create the final barrow form.
-This may have been the final act in the building of the barrow but finds of pottery sherds, shears and bones in the upper chalk layer suggest it was partly reused for burial during the Anglo-Saxon period.
+Sometime between 2800-2700BC the burials were covered by a low mound of earth in which Mortimer discovered the bodies of a further adult, an adolescent and three children as well as several sets of cremation remains.
+The mound was then extended by covering it with layer of chalk rubble into which more cremated bone was placed, in total fifty-three cremation deposits were found although as the entire site was not excavated Mortimer estimated the total number may have been double this.
+This mound was then capped with a layer of clay effectively sealing the burials and cremations and a further thick layer of chalk rubble piled over it to create the final massive barrow form.
+This 'monumentalizing' of the mound may have been the final act in the building of the barrow but finds of pottery sherds, shears and bones in the upper chalk layer suggest it was partly reused for burial during the Anglo-Saxon period.

 Aerial photography in recent years has shown that Duggleby Howe stands in the centre of a large circular enclosure consisting of a wide inner ditch, a narrower outer ditch and a series of causeways.
 The diameter of this enclosure is around 370 metres - it is now all but ploughed out and silted up but parts of it are still visible on the satellite image below as are the ring ditches of a handful of round barrows just within and outside of the enclosure towards the east.
-There is some uncertainty as to whether the earthwork represents a causewayed enclosure or a henge or even if it is contemporary with the barrow itself, however it is possible that it was dug at the same time as the first phase of burials as a way of demarcating a sacred area.
+In the past there has been some uncertainty as to whether the earthwork represents a causewayed enclosure, a formative henge, a local hybrid development or even what its chronological relationship to the barrow is.
+While it is possible that it was dug at the same time as the first phase of burials as a way of demarcating a sacred area recent research suggests that it may be a much later addition to the site and was used as the source quarry for the chalk used in the final enlargement phase of the barrow sometime between 2400-2300BC.

-See also the similar barrow of Willie Howe or the Great Wold Valley introduction page.
+See also the similar barrow of Willie Howe or the Rudston maps and introduction page.

 Google Earth image of Duggleby Howe at the centre of a large ditched enclosure